Strike action: Hired strikebreakers

-Union strikebreaking
+Union strikebreakers

 The concept of union strikebreaking or union scabbing refers to any circumstance in which union workers themselves cross picket lines to work.

 Unionized workers are sometimes required to cross the picket lines established by other unions due to their organizations having signed contracts which include no-strike clauses.
 The no-strike clause typically requires that members of the union not conduct any strike action for the duration of the contract; such actions are called sympathy or secondary strikes.
 Members who honor the picket line in spite of the contract frequently face discipline, for their action may be viewed as a violation of provisions of the contract.

-Therefore, any union conducting a strike action typically seeks to include a provision of amnesty for all who honored the picket line in the agreement that settles the strike.
-No-strike clauses may also prevent unionized workers from engaging in solidarity actions for other workers even when no picket line is crossed.
+Therefore, any union conducting a strike action typically seeks in the agreement that settles the strike to include a provision of amnesty for all who honored the picket line.
+No-strike clauses may also prevent unionized workers from engaging in solidarity actions for other workers, even when no picket line is crossed.
 For example, striking workers in manufacturing or mining produce a product which must be transported.
 In a situation where the factory or mine owners have replaced the strikers, unionized transport workers may feel inclined to refuse to haul any product that is produced by strikebreakers, yet their own contract obligates them to do so.

 Historically the practice of union strikebreaking has been a contentious issue in the union movement, and a point of contention between adherents of different union philosophies.
 For example, supporters of industrial unions, which have sought to organize entire workplaces without regard to individual skills, have criticized craft unions for organizing workplaces into separate unions according to skill, a circumstance that makes union strikebreaking more common.
 Union strikebreaking is not unique to craft unions.

-Anti-strike action

-Most strikes called by unions are somewhat predictable; they typically occur after the contract has expired.
-However, not all strikes are called by union organizations – some strikes have been called in an effort to pressure employers to recognize unions.
-Other strikes may be spontaneous actions by working people.
-Spontaneous strikes are sometimes called "wildcat strikes"; they were the key fighting point in May 1968 in France; most commonly, they are responses to serious (often life-threatening) safety hazards in the workplace rather than wage or hour disputes, etc.

-Whatever the cause of the strike, employers are generally motivated to take measures to prevent them, mitigate the impact, or to undermine strikes when they do occur.

-To bring public attention, a giant inflatable rat (named 'Scabby') is used in the U.S. at the site of a labor dispute.
-The rat represents strike-breaking replacement workers, otherwise known as 'scabs'.